-There were 44 community leaders involved in CALP, with a total cost of \$355,297 to operate this program.
+There were 61 community leaders from five communities involved in CALP, with a total cost of \$351,547 to operate this program.

 - 3. Rural Minnesota communities need informed citizens and broad public engagement on issues relevant to their economic vitality.
 Public Policy and Engagement mission is to bring research, people and organizations together to address opportunities to strengthen rural Minnesota.
 The program encourages informed citizen action to assure that rural perspectives are well represented in public discourse.
 The Foundation has committed resources to address two public policy issues of particular relevance to rural Minnesota: forest resources and broadband technology. - Vital Forest/Vital Communities focuses on forestry as one of Minnesota's key economic advantages.
 This initiative champions the reciprocal relationship between healthy communities and healthy forest ecosystems and helps communities optimize the forest's many values as a sustainable resource for the future.
 In addition, this initiative has been instrumental in propagating the successful special initiative Goods from the Woods. - Blandin Broadband Initiative focuses on broadband telecommunications, which is key to keeping communities competitive and thriving in a global economy.
-The Foundation's Broadband Initiative aims to develop a highprofile statewide broadband strategy, develop high-level community leadership engagement and public sector involvement from all levels of government, engage telecommunications companies in the process to foster collaborative efforts, and focus on risk mitigation and correcting the risk/reward balance.
+The Foundation's Broadband Initiative aims to develop a high-profile statewide broadband strategy, develop high-level community leadership engagement and public sector involvement from all levels of government, engage telecommunications companies in the process to foster collaborative efforts, and focus on risk mitigation and correcting the risk/reward balance.

-Total cost to operate Public Policy and Engagement in 2003 was \$622,864.
+Total cost to operate Public Policy and Engagement in 2004 was \$645,014.